Bell Media Radio: Programming

-Bell inherited Astral's Boom FM (classic hits) and EZ Rock (adult contemporary) brands during the acquisition as well: presently, Boom FM is formerly used only by two Bell-owned stations, both in Quebec, and the majority of English-language stations using the brand are owned by Stingray Radio (who had acquired the flagship outlet in Toronto, CHBM-FM, as part of divestments during the acquisition), the French stations were later sold to Arsenal Media as part of their restructuring.
-The last remaining EZ Rock-branded stations in Canada were phased out with the launch of the Bounce and Move brands.
+Bell also inherited Astral's Boom FM (classic hits) and EZ Rock (adult contemporary) brands.
+Most English-language stations using the Boom FM brand were transferred to Stingray Radio as part of divestitures connected to Bell's acquisition of Astral Media, while Bell's remaining French-language Boom FM stations were sold to Arsenal Media as part of the company's 2024–2025 radio divestitures.
+The last remaining EZ Rock-branded stations owned by Bell were phased out with the launch of the Bounce and Move brands.

 Until 2024, Bell also operated three networked brands featuring talk and spoken word programming.
 Except for TSN Radio (which features a mix of local programming and other acquired sports talk programs and event broadcasts, often syndicated from ESPN Radio and Westwood One), the majority of this programming was automated with little local content: